Nexus S with Android 2.3 Gingerbread in stores Dec 16

 Apps2sd functionality is a step in the right direction.
 However, the way it is implemented creates some restrictions which you should know about:

-• If you use a widget on your home screen from an app, this app should not be moved to SD card because the widget will stop working.
+• If you use an app widget on your home screen, this app should not be moved to SD card, because the widget will stop working.

 • If you re-flash phone’s firmware, some backup applications may not restore your apps to SD card, but will restore them to the phone memory.